zenozeng/node-yaqrcode/README.md

-# qr-gen
+# yanode-qrcode

-Pure Javascript QR Code Generator for NodeJS
+Yet another node-qrcode Generator!

-This is a simple wrapper of the QR Code Generator from the d-project.
+This is a simple and pure javascript wrapper for the QR Code Generator from the d-project.

+No Canvas or Binary needed!

+Note:

 ```
 The word 'QR Code' is registered trademark of
 DENSO WAVE INCORPORATED